nijinashok/o-must-gather/README.md

-**Since the parent project is inactive, the commits here will be ahead of the parent.
-The commits here are focused on getting data of OpenShift Virtualization/Kubevirt components**
+**Due to the inactivity of the parent project, the commits made here will be ahead of the parent project.
+The focus of the project here is to obtain data related to OpenShift Virtualization/Kubevirt components**

 # O Must Gather (omg) v2 (WORK IN PROGRESS)